arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 ### CLI

-I built an interactive CLI application using [questionary](https://questionary.readthedocs.io/en/stable/).
+You can find an interactive CLI application using [questionary](https://questionary.readthedocs.io/en/stable/).

 To start it, run: